fufexan/nix-gaming/README.md

 ## Modules

-Here are some NixOS modules for settings gaming related options.
+Here are some NixOS modules for setting gaming related options.

 ### Installation